-Every food has a certain pH level that ranges from 1 (highly acidic) to 11 (highly alkaline).
-When we eat, the food is digested by the body and leaves behind an alkaline or acidic residue.
+Every food has its own pH level, ranging from 1 (highly acidic) to 11 (highly alkaline).
+When you eat, food is digested by the body and leaves behind an alkaline or acidic residue.

-This can be complicated sometimes when a certain food may be alkaline but will leave behind an acidic residue, or the other way around.
+This can get complicated, as some foods that are technically alkaline leave behind an acidic residue, and vice versa.
 For example, lemons are highly acidic but have a post-digestive alkaline effect.

-Acid isn’t bad for the body per se.
-In fact, some organs like the stomach require a high level of acidity in order to function properly.
-But if we eat too much acidic food, our bodies build up acidic waste which can lead to a number of health conditions.
+Acid isn’t bad for the body, per se.
+In fact, some organs, like your stomach, require a high level of acidity in order to function properly.
+But, if you eat too many acidic food, your body builds up acidic wastes that can lead to a variety of health conditions.

-An acidic body is vulnerable to joint pain, weight gain, and mental or physical fatigue.
-As acids build up, they damage the organs and lay the foundation for chronic diseases including osteoporosis, auto immune disorders and even cancer.
-It also forces the body to draw on important resources to buffer the pH levels weakening the systems and leading to inflammation.
+An acidic body has poor gut health, is vulnerable to joint pain, weight gain, and mental or physical fatigue.
+As acids build up, they damage the organs and lay the foundation for chronic diseases, including osteoporosis, autoimmune disorders and even cancer.
+It also forces the body to draw on important resources to buffer pH levels, weakening the systems and leading to inflammation.

-A study by the Journal of Environmental and Public Health published in 2012 showed that eating food with a higher alkaline quality has some definite health benefits.
+A study by the Journal of Environmental and Public Health showed that eating food with a higher alkaline quality has definite health benefits, including:

 - Stronger immune system

-- Decreased chance of developing chronic diseases and other inflammatory conditions
+- Decreased chance of developing chronic diseases and inflammatory conditions

 - Balanced hormone levels